As part of UBNFC, Phil will attend this meeting.

 VI Annual Meeting of the Plant Genetic and Biotechnology Network, Italy 20th-23rd June 2017

-Phil is giving a talk entitled ‘Root microbiota in plant productivity’ at this graduate school.
+Phil gave a talk entitled ‘Root microbiota in plant productivity’ at this graduate school.

 Imperial College London, Silwood Park, 22nd June 2017

-In the Ecology and Evolution Seminar Series, Bea will give a seminar entitled ‘From population genomics to synthetic communities in the Rhizobium – Legume system’
+In the Ecology and Evolution Seminar Series, Bea gave a seminar entitled ‘From population genomics to synthetic communities in the Rhizobium – Legume system’

 Visitors Spring-Summer 2017